ReneeRuiFAN/ReneeRuiFAN.github.io/_pages/cv.md

 Work experience
 ======
 * Sep.
-2022 to *present*, Toronto ON: A.I. and Data Engineer
-  * Royal Bank of Canada
+2022 to *present*, Toronto ON: A.I. and Data Engineer @ Royal Bank of Canada
   * Focus on: Graph Learning
+  * Product: NORA

 * Jun.
 2021 to Jun.
-2022, Montreal QC: Data Scientist
+2022, Montreal QC: Data Scientist @ ElligencIA
-  * ElligencIA
   * Focused on: Natural Language Processing and Optimization
   * Product: Developed a market sentiment index tool [Ellisense](https://ellisense.com/) from scratch to production-ready for financial assets in the categories of currencies and cryptos